8 Hour SAFE Comprehensive: 2022 Originator Essentials

 Have a narrator read the entire course to you as you make progress.
 You can also download the entire course in MP3 audio format.
 (National portion only)

-This loan originator course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.
+This 8-hour NMLS continuing education course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.

 Please review the Course Syllabus for more details about this course.

-This course satisfies 8 hours of required continuing education for mortgage loan originators.
+This mortgage loan originator training satisfies 8 hours of required continuing education for mortgage loan originators.
 This course is approved by the NMLS.
 A valid NMLS ID number is required to receive credit for this course.
 Certain states may have additional requirements beyond what this course provides.
 Be sure to check with your state to see if this course meets your needs.

 + $12.00 NMLS Credit Banking Fee